MaisamV/go-clean/docs/architecture.md

 The final dependency graph for the entire application is assembled **only once**, in the `/cmd/app/main.go` file.
 This is the "wiring" layer.

-### Rule 4: The Domain Layer is Pure
+### Rule 4: The Domain Layer is Pure and Entity-Focused
-The domain directory within any module represents the core business logic.
+The domain directory within any module contains **only entities** of that module and their related methods and validations.
 It must be completely self-contained and have **zero external dependencies**.

-- It **cannot** import from the application, infrastructure, or ports layers of its own module.
+- It **cannot** import from the application, infrastructure, presentation, or ports layers of its own module.
 - It **cannot** contain any code related to databases, web frameworks, or any other external concern.
+- It should only contain domain entities, value objects, and their business logic methods.

-### Rule 5: The Infrastructure Layer is the Boundary
+### Rule 5: The Presentation and Infrastructure Layer Separation
-The infrastructure directory is the single, unified home for all code that interacts with the outside world.
-This includes both:

-- **Driving Adapters (Input):** Code that drives the application, like HTTP handlers, gRPC services, and message queue consumers.
-- **Driven Adapters (Output):** Code that is driven by the application, like database repository implementations and clients for third-party APIs.

-This creates a clear boundary: your core logic (application + domain) is on one side, and all external details are on the other.
+The **presentation** layer contains HTTP handlers and route registration, and can have direct access to the application layer.
+The **infrastructure** layer contains implementations for external concerns like database repositories and third-party API clients.

+- **Presentation Layer:** Contains HTTP handlers, route registration, and can directly access the application layer.
+- **Infrastructure Layer:** Contains database repositories, external API clients, and other driven adapters.
+- HTTP API routes should be registered in `RegisterRoutes` methods within each module's `presentation/http/` directory, not in main.go.

 ### Rule 6: The Platform Folder is for Non-Business Code
 The `/platform` directory is for shared, foundational code that is **not specific to any business domain**.